lambdaclass/concrete/docs/RUNTIME_COLLECTIONS.md

 | `String` | `std.string` | — | linear | UTF-8 text |

 These are enough for every interpreter, analyzer, and scheduler we have written so far.
 They are all linear (ownership-honest), all visible `with(Alloc)`, and none requires a trait system to instantiate — keys carry their hash/eq as function pointers, Zig-style.

+**Owned-resource collections.** The intended long-term rule is that collections own their live elements.
+Dropping or clearing a collection destroys every live non-`Copy` element exactly once; `pop`, `remove`, and `swap_remove` move an element out and transfer ownership to the caller.
+H18 is the current tracked
+gap: the shipped trusted buffers reclaim storage but do not yet run generic element destruction for all non-`Copy` elements.
+Phase 7 closes this with compiler-generated drop glue at monomorphization, not with permanent `drop_with(f)` APIs and not with stored destructor function pointers.

+**Read access split.** `get(i) -> Option<T>` is a copy-out API and exists only when `T: Copy`.
+For non-`Copy` elements, safe code uses scoped callbacks (`with_at`, `with_value`, and their mutation forms where the alias gate permits) or explicit move-out (`pop`, `remove`, `swap_remove`).
+Safe collection APIs do not return `&T` / `&mut T`; references stay second-class and scoped.

 **Not in the stable surface** (deliberately deferred):